alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 3. Open the CSV in a spreadsheet.
 4. Remove any rows above the column headers so that the first visible row contains the data labels.
 5. Insert a new column titled "Exit rate".
-6. In the "Exit rate" column, divide the "Exits" column by the "Views" column.
+6. In the "Exit rate" column, divide the "Exits" values by the "Views" values.
 7. Format the result as a percentage.
 8. Review pages that are part of the transaction journey and compare their relative exit rates.

 High exit rates do not automatically indicate a problem.
-Interpretation should consider:
+Consider:

 - whether the page represents a natural stopping point
 - whether users may be pausing intentionally